MicrosoftDocs/learn/README.md

 ### Microsoft employees

 * **Minor updates**: If you are contributing minor updates out of the goodness of your heart, you can fork the repository and submit updates from your fork.
-See our [Docs contributor guide](https://review.docs.microsoft.com/en-us/help/contribute/) for more information.
+See the [Docs contributor guide](https://review.docs.microsoft.com/en-us/help/contribute/) for more information.

 * **New content + major changes**: If you want to create a new module or submit major changes, please submit an issue to start a conversation with the APEX Learning team.
 Once you've agreed to a plan, you'll need to work with an APEX Learning employee to help bring that content in.
-For more information about Microsoft Learn, review our [APEX Learning Docs](https://review.docs.microsoft.com/en-us/learn-docs/docs/?branch).
+For more information about Microsoft Learn, review the [Microsoft Learn Docs](https://review.docs.microsoft.com/en-us/learn-docs/docs/?branch).

 * **Report an issue + provide feedback**: [Create a GitHub issue](https://github.com/MicrosoftDocs/learn-pr/issues/new?template=bug_report.md) with as much detail as possible.